MAD9137/f2024/docs/modules/week3/classes.md

 ## Class Inheritance

-You can have one class inherite (copy) all of the variables and functionality from another exisitng class.
-This is done when you want to take all of the functionalift from that "parent" class and add to it.
+You can have one class inherit (copy) all of the variables and functionality from another existing class.
+This is done when you want to take all of the functionality from that "parent" class and add to it.
 The following is a very basic example of class inheritance.

 ```swift
 // BASIC CLASS INHERITANCE